 - A luxury car seat (NISSAN).

-Both sides share a unique outside visual projection system.
-That system is driven off one quad-core PC, with two dual head graphics cards driving a total of 3 DLP projectors with HD resolution.
+Both sides share a single outside visual projection system.
+That system is driven off two PCs, with the graphics cards driving a total of 3 DLP projectors with HD resolution.
 The projectors use a three-sided projection screen, and cover a field of view of over 180º, providing a truly immersive experience.
 Several options are available for generating the projected image, using OpenSceneGraph, OGRE or FlightGear image generation.

-Both for experiments with car driving and for experiments with flying it is possible to use our portable FaceLab system for experiments with eye tracking.
-The lab is driven by a stack of 6 PC’s, running SUSE Linux Enterprise Desktop with an adapted kernel with the PREEMPT_RT patch, making these systems real-time, with arbitrary precision timing.
+Both for experiments with car driving and for experiments with flying, it is possible to collect eye tracking data.
+The lab is driven by a stack of 6 PCs, running Ubuntu Linux with an adapted kernel with the PREEMPT_RT patch, making these systems real-time, with arbitrary precision timing.
 The communication with various devices in the lab (stick, rudder pedal, gas pedals, gear handle) is handled by an array of EtherCAT IO cards.
-All PC’s are equipped with DUECA, a middleware layer that enables easy implementation of real-time experiment programs.
+All PCs are equipped with DUECA, a middleware layer that enables easy implementation of real-time experiment programs.
+DUECA allows you to develop and tune a simulation on a desktop PC, and then transfer that simulation to the lab, where the different parts (modules) of the simulation can be assigned to the appropriate computers.